Apron: Inside flat trim member, which is used under the stool at the bottom of the window.

 Venting unit: A window or door unit that opens or operates.

 Windload: Force exerted on a surface by moving air.

 Windowpane Divider: A short bar used to separate glass in a sash into multiple lights.
-Also called a muntin or a grill.
+Also called a muntin or a grille.